Myles Straw Player Props: Guardians vs. Tigers

 Myles Straw At The Plate

-- He ranks 21st in batting average, 10th in on base percentage, and 113th in slugging among the qualifying hitters in baseball.
+- Straw has 18 hits this season and a team-best OBP of .412.

-- Straw has reached base via a hit in 12 games this year (of 15 played), and had multiple hits in four of those games.
+- Among the qualified hitters in MLB, he ranks 33rd in batting average, 24th in on-base percentage, and 133rd in slugging.

-- In four games this season (26.7%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- Straw has driven in a run in four games this year (23.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.